FiniteSingularity/obs-composite-blur/README.md

 ![Zoom Blur Example](.github/assets/zoom-blur.png)

 ### Tilt-Shift
 Tilt-Shift blur defines an in-focus plane, specified by a location in the frame, and a thickness.
 All pixels outside of the in-focus plane have their blur value increased the further away from the plane they are.
-The resulting image gives a distorted sense of scale, making large objects look like mineature models.
+The resulting image gives a distorted sense of scale, making large objects look like miniature models.
 When applied to video scenes like a city street, the effect can be significant.
 Adjustable inputs are blur radius, focus plane angle, focus plane location, and focus plane thickness.
 ![Tilt Shift Blur Example](.github/assets/tilt-shift-blur.png)

 ## Composite Background